cybervisiontech/cdap-packs/README.rst

   The ETL-pack library is designed to ease the development of common ETL solutions and provide powerful extension capabilities.

+`Twitter-pack </cdap-twitter-pack/>`_: Twitter Integration The Twitter-pack library is designed to ease the CDAP apps development tasks that require integration with Twitter, such as pulling tweets stream.

 License
 =======